How to Increase Your Golf Swing Speed with Core Training

 Your core isn’t only your 6-pack.
 It includes a lot of muscles.

-Because of all the muscles involved in protecting your spine, breathing, and rotating your body it takes a number of exercises to strengthen them.
+Because of all the muscles involved in protecting your spine, breathing, and rotating your body, it takes many exercises to strengthen them.
 This is why I write so many articles on core strength and the ability to separate movement between the lower and upper body.

 Exercises to Increase Golf Swing Speed